zxj8806/SWR-DiMC/README.md

 This anonymous repository provides the core source code of SWR-DiMC and a minimal runnable demonstration for review.

-Detailed protocol, compute-resource, runtime, hyperparameter, and audit information is already reported in the appendix of the submitted paper.
+Detailed protocol, computing resource, runtime, hyperparameter, and audit information is already reported in the appendix of the submitted paper.

-The full benchmark artifact package, including complete preprocessing scripts, split records, evaluator scripts, energy scripts, full configuration files, checkpoints, saved predictions, and per-sequence metric records, will be released with the camera-ready version.
+The full benchmark package, including complete preprocessing scripts, split records, evaluator scripts, energy scripts, full configuration files, checkpoints, saved predictions, and metric records, will be released with the camera-ready version.